Reserve markets#

 10.6.1 |

 Outputs are the reserve allocations per module per price period.
+Pump results are stored in the module that the pump belongs to.
 Prodrisk also returns the reserve price as used in the optimization, i.e., with spot price resolution.

 This is a licensed functionality that is made available on purchase.